NPU Allocation

 This single flag provides:

-For allocating specific NPUs to containers (using RSD groups), you need to specify devices explicitly:
+To allocate specific NPUs to containers using RSD groups, you need to explicitly specify devices:

 --device /dev/rblnX:/dev/rbln0 \